Even though we’ve seen a lot of progress, the general public is still not as aware of gender inequality statistics as it should be.

 - Unequal opportunities regarding education

 - The difference in providing mental and physical health care

 - Inequality in basic survival needs and the neglect of women lives

 Although it can be said that we are on our way to gender equality, it won’t come overnight.
 Sadly, the statistics on gender inequality seem more negative than positive, but things are improving.

-Some gender gaps are still extensive, like the political and economic opportunity gaps, but overall, we’re headed in the right direction.
+Some gender gaps are still extensive, like the political and economic opportunity gaps.
+Still, overall, we’re headed in the right direction.

 Did you know about these gender inequality statistics, or are you shocked by your discoveries?
 Feel free to let us know in the comment section below, and join the discussion.